-Department of English Language and Literature, University of Rijeka
+Department of English Language and Literature

-Drljača Margić, Branka & Dorjana Širola.
+Drljača Margić, Branka and Dorjana Širola.
+2014.
 “Jamaican and Irish for fun, British to show off”: Attitudes of Croatian students of TEFL to English language varieties.
 English Today 30(3).
 48–53.

 Drljača Margić, Branka.
 2011.
-Leksički paralelizam: je li opravdano govoriti o nepotrebnim posuđenicama (engleskoga podrijetla)?
-Fluminensia 23(1).
+Leksički paralelizam: Je li opravdano govoriti o nepotrebnim posuđenicama (engleskoga podrijetla)?
+[Lexical parallelism: Are there unnecessary loanwords (of English origin)] Fluminensia 23(1).
 53–66.

 Drljača Margić, Branka.
 2009.
 Latentno posuđivanje u hrvatskome i drugim jezicima – posljedice i otpori [Latent borrowing in Croatian and other European languages: Results and resistance].
 Rasprave: Časopis Instituta za hrvatski jezik i jezikoslovlje 35.
 53–71.

 Transnational Alignment of English Competences for University Lecturers (TAEC), Erasmus+ project (2017–2020); member of the Executive Committee, Croatian team leader, and leader of the sixth working package